iron-software/IronBarcode-Examples/how-to/create-barcode-from-data/README.md

 ## Quick Guide: Instant Barcode Generation from a Single String

-Utilize the IronBarcode library to create barcodes effortlessly.
+Utilize the IronBarcode library to create barcodes.
 Here’s an example where a barcode is generated from a simple string in just one command line:

 ```cs
 // Create a barcode from the string "Order123" using Code128 encoding